 Optionally, you can set a password verifier for this password (a hash transformed password), enabling administrators to migrate users into Real Application Security with knowledge of the verifier and not the password.
-If you do not set a password verifier, the default hashing algorithm is XS_SHA512.
-For more information, see the "SET_VERIFIER Procedure".
+If you do not set a password verifier, the default hashing algorithm is XS\SHA512.
+For more information, see the SET\PASSWORD Procedure and the SET\VERIFIER Procedure.

-Example 2-1 uses the xs_principal.set_verifier procedure to set the password verifier to the value 6DFF060084ECE67F, using the hashing algorithm xs_SHA512 for the application user account LWUSER1.
+Example 2-1 shows how to use the XS\PRINCIPAL.SET\VERIFIER procedure to set the password verifier to the value as determined from a query of the XS\$VERIFIERS dictionary table, using the hashing algorithm XS\SHA512 for the application user account LWUSER1 by following these steps: